clappr/clappr/README.md

 Example: `example.com?t=100` would start the media at 100 seconds.

-You can disable this behavior setting this options with the value `false`.
+You can disable this behavior setting this option with the value `false`.

 #### plugins
 An array used to pass external plugins instances to Clappr.
 You can pass plugins of any category in this array.